If you have ever been unfortunate enough to have a urinary tract

 Common Causes of Urinary Tract Infections

-When bacteria enter the urinary tract via the urethra a UTI can occur.
+When bacteria enter the urinary tract via the urethra a Urinary Tract Infection can occur.
 Once inside the body, the bacteria begin to multiply quickly.
 Although the body has a few defenses to stop this from happening, they occasionally fail.

 Women have a much shorter urethra than men, which means the bacteria has a much shorter distance to travel to reach the bladder.

-Sexually active women or when women get a new sexual partner, it sets them up for a greater risk of UTIs.
+Sexually active women may be in a higher risk zone.
+When a woman gets a new sexual partner, it sets them up for a greater risk of UTIs.

 Certain types of birth control, such as diaphragms, are also at a greater risk.